Thinking about thinking: What is Metacognitive Therapy?

 Metacognitive therapy is based on the principle that worry and rumination are universal processes that lead to psychological disorders.
 These processes are related to erroneous beliefs about thinking and inappropriate self-regulatory strategies.

-As the name implies, MCT focuses on metacognitions, which are the processes of cognition, or simply put, “thoughts about thoughts”.
-As such, MCT is concerned with how a person thinks rather than what a person thinks.
-In MCT, the therapist works with beliefs about thinking (metacognitions), and in particular on strategies that characterize a range of mental disorders, such as rumination, worrying, paying attention to specific dangers and maladaptive coping behaviors, such as avoidance, substance abuse, or thought control strategies.
+As the name implies, Metacognitive therapy focuses on metacognitions, which are the processes of cognition, or simply put, “thoughts about thoughts”.
+As such, Metacognitive therapy is concerned with how a person thinks rather than what a person thinks.
+In Metacognitive therapy, the therapist works with beliefs about thinking (metacognitions), and in particular on strategies that characterize a range of mental disorders, such as rumination, worrying, paying attention to specific dangers and maladaptive coping behaviors, such as avoidance, substance abuse, or thought control strategies.

 Mary is a 24-year old student whose long term boyfriend recently ended their relationship.
 She has spent a lot of time thinking about the reasons why her boyfriend broke up with her.
 Mary has found herself ruminating and worrying about the problem:

 “Without my boyfriend I can’t have a family, get a house, a job, or have a happy life.
 I will just be unhappy for the rest of my life.
 No one wants me.”